Marek Obrtel: Political career

 In the 2018 Czech Senate election, Obrtel ran for Senate for the Czech National Social Party in Prostějov.

 In the 2021 Czech parliamentary election, Obrtel ran for electoral leader in the Olomouc Region for the Free Bloc.
 He ran on a strongly conservative platform based on increasing military strength and national security, fighting against "COVID tyranny" and pharmaceutical industry influence, considering holistic medicine as "a basis for recovery", promoting traditional families over "the influence of gender, LGBTIQ activities, inclusion, juvenile justice or the violent Islamization of children's lives", and shifting the Czech Republic away from liberal democracy.

+In the 2025 Czech parliamentary election, he unsuccessfully ran for Stačilo! as a member of the Czech National Social Party.

+In April 2026, he was elected a deputy leader of the Czech National Social Party.

 Personal life

 Obrtel lives in Rokytnice, Olomouc Region.